Kapan: Iranian rule

 At the beginning of the 16th century, Kapan became part of the Erivan Province within the Safavid Iran.
-In 1722, the principality of Kapan was established by uniting the noble families of Syunik into one state in order to fight against Muslim oppression.
+In 1722, the Armenian principality of Kapan was established by uniting the noble families of Syunik into one state in order to fight against Muslim oppression.
 By the beginning of the 18th century, Kapan was associated with the Armenian military leader David Bek, who led the liberation campaign of the Armenians of Syunik against the Iranians and the invading Ottoman Turks.
-Bek started his battles in 1722 with the help of thousands of local Armenians, including Avan Yuzbashi and Mkhitar Sparapet, who liberated Syunik.
+David Bek started his battles in 1722 with the help of thousands of local Armenians, including Avan Yuzbashi and Mkhitar Sparapet, taking control of Syunik.
 The centre of Bek's struggle was the Baghaberd Fortress northwest of Kapan and the Halidzor Fortress southwest of Kapan, where he died in 1728.
 In 1747, Kapan was incorporated into the Nakhichevan Khanate and by 1750, Kapan became part of the newly formed Karabakh Khanate.
 It was turned into a significant urban settlement during Qajar Iranian rule by the end of the 18th century.